 The study by Carleton University referenced earlier confirmed many of the results found by UNC, and also discovered that if a hacker has gained access to an account, they can install a key logger or other tracking software, making new passwords ineffective.
 They also conducted a study that found that users who report annoyance with frequent password changes are much less likely to put a lot of thought into creating a strong password.

 In short, yes—but only if doing so makes sense.
 If you suspect that a user has been compromised, have them change their password to something completely unrelated to their original password (after checking their system for malware, of course).
-Some organizations that feel they still need to enforce password changes now require them less frequently, like every 6 or 12 months.
+Some organizations that feel they still need to enforce password changes now require them less frequently—every six months to a year, for example.

-Office Protect stays up to date on the latest security guidelines and has a special setting to ensure that you do not have to require your employees to change their passwords.
+Office Protect stays up to date on the latest security guidelines and has a special setting to ensure you don’t have to require your employees to change their passwords.
 This is in line with the new NIST guidelines and is just another way to show that Office Protect will help you stay ahead of the game.

-These settings can be accessed anytime from your dashboard—simply go into the settings there and toggle the “Account Passwords Never Expire” switch to “ON,” and you’ll be all set!
+These settings can be accessed anytime from the dashboard.
+Simply go into the settings there and toggle the ‘Account Passwords Never Expire’ switch to ‘ON’, and you’re all set!

 You’ll even be able to easily see the user impact of this setting (none) and the security impact (medium), as well as additional user account protection best practices like enabling multi-factor authentication.